syncfusion-content/wpf-docs/wpf/XlsIo/Cell-or-Range-Formatting.md

 </table>

-> _Note: Only one asterisk per section of a format is allowed._
+N> Only one asterisk per section of a format is allowed._